Go to a small island and sequester yourself - ExBulletin

 The report notes that the sets for the productions have become a “Hollywood battleground”, with a blind spot on “a leading actor” who was on the set of a movie in August “when he fell with COVID -19 and was hospitalized.
 The star, known to cast and crew to be dismissive of vaccines and the use of masks, was not vaccinated.
 The film paused for three weeks, but not before let more than a dozen crew members get sick. ”That resulted in a seven-figure loss for the production company.

 In the film and television industry, there is no universal vaccine mandate in place.
 So, individual growers determine whether those in Zone A, typically key players who cannot wear masks due to the scenario and crew members who work closely with them, need to provide proof of vaccination.
-(Netflix became the first Hollywood studio to impose vaccines in Zone A.)
+(Netflix became the first Hollywood studio to compulsory vaccines in zone A.)

 George Clooney also spoke about the topic at THR, saying it is “crazy” and “stupid” that people in the industry refuse to be vaccinated at the expense of others.